ciromattia/kcc/README.md

 - **OS X (10.7 or earlier):** Soon™

 ## INPUT FORMATS
-**KCC** can understand and convert, at the moment, the following file types:
+**KCC** can understand and convert, at the moment, the following input types:
 - PNG, JPG, GIF, TIFF, BMP
 - Folders
 - CBZ, ZIP